© 2006/2011 Lawrence Tuczynski

 Released in 1996 by Nippon Columbia Co. in Japan, this soundtrack CD for THE LITTLE PRINCE AND THE EIGHT-HEADED DRAGON (1963) was part of their TOEI ANIMATION 10-CD boxed set.
 Today, this boxed set is long out of print and extremely rare, while it also commands big dollars when it does show up on auction sites.
 I do not own the whole set, but was fortunate enough to acquire this CD by itself.

-While it is missing the eighteen bonus tracks that can be found on the Toshiba release, this Columbia CD does contain the full soundtrack, while it also comes with color front artwork which is a reproduction of the original LITTLE PRINCE LP cover.
+Now, while this Columbia CD is missing the eighteen bonus tracks that can be found on the Toshiba release, it still contains the full soundtrack, while it also comes with color front artwork which is a reproduction of the original LITTLE PRINCE LP cover.
 Unfortunately, it is only an insert (not a booklet), as the boxed set came with its own big booklet.
-The back insert lists the track titles and is not taken from the original LP.
-Overall though, this disc is a rare find and an audio treat, and definitely worth adding to your Akira Ifukube music collection if you can find it!
+The back insert just lists the track titles and is not the original back cover found on the LP.
+Overall, this disc is a rare find and definitely worth adding to your Akira Ifukube music collection if you can find it.
+As of this writing, this 1996 boxed set version of the soundtrack, remains the last time this score was released on CD.

 March 03, 2006